robinrodricks/FluentFTP/README.md

 [![Version](https://img.shields.io/nuget/vpre/FluentFTP.svg)](https://www.nuget.org/packages/FluentFTP)

-FluentFTP is a fully managed FTP client that supports file and directory listing, uploading and dowloading files, permissions, hashing and SSL/TLS connections for [all major server types](#file-listings).
-This project is entirely developed in managed C#.
+FluentFTP is a fully managed FTP and FTPS library for .NET &amp; .NET Core, optimized for speed.
+Provides extensive FTP commands, File uploads/downloads, SSL/TLS connections, Automatic [directory listing parsing](#file-listings), File [hashing/checksums](#file-hashing), File [permissions/CHMOD](#file-permissions), FTP proxies, UTF-8 support, Async/await support and more.
+Written entirely in C#, with no external dependencies.

 FluentFTP is released under the permissive MIT License, so it can be used in both proprietary and free/open source applications.

 ## Features